felipersteles/felipersteles/README.md

 </div>

 ## About me
-##

-I have a bachelor's degree in computer science and I'm working as a backend developer and devops for an automation company.
+I have a bachelor's degree in computer science and I'm working as a backend developer and DevOps engineer for an automation company.
 Born and raised in Maranhão, I have experience in several programming languages ​​and tools, however I am always willing to learn something new in search of the best for my team.
-In this website I like to share my studies and projects to code anywhere in a easy way.
-My favorite programming language is Java and now I use Typescript.
+Here I like to share my studies and projects to code anywhere in a easy way.

+My favorite programming language is Java with a strong programming background, and now I use Typescript due it simplicity to deploy.
+Proficient in PostgreSQL: my expertise includes schema design, normalization, indexing, query optimization, and automated backup strategies.
+I have led projects resulting in significant improvement in database query performance and implemented CI/CD pipelines to accelerate deployment.

 ##